What your Introverted Colleagues Want You to Know featured image

 Now that we’ve defined the terms, let’s tackle some common misconceptions about working with low extraverts.

-Misconceptions About Low Extraverts
+Misconceptions About Low Extraversion

 2. Low Extraverts are Uncaring: While low extraverts may communicate more succinctly and directly, it doesn’t mean they lack feelings or care less than their boisterous colleagues.
 They often have deep emotions but express them in their own unique way, which you’ll see more often in a one-on-one setting rather than group forums.
 What’s great about the low extravert communication style is that you never need to second guess what is being said– they mean what they say.
 Economical communication doesn’t equal lack of caring.